-Any request for exemption, which is not subject to any time limit, should be filed using the form provided for this purpose available on the Office's website.
-All the arguments and evidence the requester deems necessary to support the claims must be filed together with that request.
+A request for exemption, which is not subject to any time limit, may be filed using the form provided for this purpose available on the EUIPO website.
+All the arguments and evidence the requestor deems necessary to support the claims made must be submitted together with the request.
 The Office will decide on the basis of that request.

-That decision might be appealed before the General Court of the European Union under the conditions laid down in Article 263(4) TFEU.
+Decisions of the Executive Director rejecting the exemption requested can be appealed before the General Court of the European Union under Article 263(4) TFEU.